Japanese vs Korean food | The differences between these cuisines

 The Differences between Japanese and Korean food

-These are the differences between Japanese and Korean cuisine:
+These are the differences between Japanese and Korean cuisine.

 On the other hand, Japanese food is prepared with a low quantity of spices.
-The locals of Japan prefer a light taste and aroma and the dishes are mostly kept to the natural taste of the main ingredients.
+The locals of Japan prefer a light taste and aroma, and the dishes are mostly kept to the natural taste of the main ingredients.

-They even eat their food with cutlery and sauces of their own choice, whereas in Japan, the ritual has to be strictly followed, such as:
+Koreans enjoy their food thoroughly, without being too formal about rules and rituals.
+They even eat their food with cutlery and sauces of their own choice, whereas in Japan, the ritual has to be strictly followed.

-- cooking dishes in a particular way as is prescribed by tradition
+- Cooking dishes in a particular way, as is prescribed by tradition

-- greeting staff and chefs before eating
+- Greeting staff and chefs before eating

-Famous native Foods
+Famous native foods

 In Korea, meat and other raw foods are heavily marinated with spices and sauces to flavor the dish before the food is actually cooked.

 Probably the most prominent difference between Korean sushi and its Japanese partner is the rejection of wasabi.

-Instead, Gochujang, a spicy, fermented Korean red pepper sauce is very often used as an alternative.
+Instead, gochujang, a spicy, fermented Korean red pepper sauce is very often used as an alternative.
 It conveys a comparable heat without the tingling sensation of wasabi.

 Korean sushi’s fundamental components of fresh fish and expertly cooked rice line up with the Japanese style of making sushi.

-What makes them distinctive is the manner in which Korean chefs expand upon their Japanese teachings, by infusing their dishes with seasonings, flavors and cooking techniques from their own country’s culinary collection.
+What makes them distinctive is the manner in which Korean chefs expand upon their Japanese teachings, by infusing their dishes with seasonings, flavors, and cooking techniques from their own country’s culinary collection.

 Both Japanese food and Korean food are delicious